rustyrussell/lightning-rfc/04-onion-routing.md

 The `length` field determines both the length and the format of the `hop_payload` field; the following formats are defined:

  - Legacy `hop_data` format, identified by a single `0x00` byte for length.
+In this case the `hop_payload_length` is defined to be 32 bytes.
- - `tlv_payload` format, identified by any other length.
+ - `tlv_payload` format, identified by any length over `1`.
+In this case the `hop_payload_length` is equal to the numeric value of `length`.
  - A single `0x01` byte for length is reserved for future use to signal a different payload format.
 This is safe since no TLV value can ever be shorter than 2 bytes.
+In this case the `hop_payload_length` MUST be defined in the future specification making use of this `length`.

 ## Legacy `hop_data` payload format